 Once selected into the program, each participant will develop a learning plan that guides his or her learning in the three competency areas.
 This plan is a work in progress and will likely change over the life of the program.
 The plan provides participants with an opportunity to set goals and direct their learning from the beginning of the program.

-The program will begin with a reception dinner followed by a 3-day workshop.
+The program will begin with a reception dinner followed by a three-day workshop.
 This workshop will lay the foundation of the entire program.
-Participants will engage with local and regional experts and have opportunities to develop and/or deepen relationships with each other.
+Participants will engage with local and regional experts and have opportunities to develop and deepen relationships with each other.

-The full group will come together at least three other times throughout the year, for a total of 5 additional days of workshops.
+The full group will come together at least three other times throughout the year, for a total of five additional days of workshops.

 Action Learning Sessions

-- Each participant will be part of a small action learning group that will meet a total of 6 times throughout the year.
+- Each participant will be part of a small action learning group that will meet a total of five times throughout the year.

 - The action learning groups will focus on individual and collective capacity development.